Department of History

 Dr. Melosi is the general editor for the History of the Urban Environments Series of the University of Pittsburgh Press (with Joel A. Tarr of Carnegie- Mellon University), served on the Scientific Committee for Postgraduate Studies on Urbanism at the University of Geneva, and has been president of the American Society for Environmental History, the National Council on Public History, the Public Works Historical Society, and the Urban History Association.
 In the Department of History, he has been the director of graduate studies and has served on the executive and graduate committees.
 In 2005-06, he was chair of the University Research Council.

-Dr. Melosi teaches a variety of research classes in the fields of Environmental history, energy history, public history, history of technology, and American urban history.
+Dr. Melosi teaches a variety of research classes in the fields of environmental history, energy history, public history, history of technology, film history, and American urban history.
 One of his strengths as an instructor is his ability to communicate his knowledge effectively to his students while encouraging them to use critical thinking when analyzing complex historical events.
 Melosi has directed numerous theses and dissertations.

-Professor Melosi has written or edited nineteenth books and written more than ninety proceedings, articles, and book chapters.
+Professor Melosi has written or edited nineteenth books and written more than ninety-five proceedings, articles, and book chapters.
 His areas of research interest include urban environmental history, city services and urban technology, environmental racism, environmental politics, and energy history.
 His published work covers these areas as well as topics in American diplomatic history, public history, and the history of technology.
 For example, the multiple-award-winning The Sanitary City (Johns Hopkins, 2000) traced the development of water supply, wastewater, and solid waste systems in the United States from colonial times to the present.
-He recently completed a book entitled Atomic Age America (to be published in Fall 2012) and co-edited two books on Energy Capitals (with Joseph Pratt and Kathleen Brosnan) and New World Cities (with John Tutino).
+He recently completed a book entitled Atomic Age America (Pearson, 2013) and co-edited two books on Energy Capitals (with Joseph Pratt and Kathleen Brosnan, Pittsburgh, 2013) and New World Cities (with John Tutino).
 He also is conducting research on a book tentatively entitled An Island Not So Far: Staten Island, New Yorkers, and Fresh Kills.
 He also is active in legal litigation as an expert witness.

 - The Sanitary City: Urban Infrastructure in America from Colonial Times to the Present.
 Johns Hopkins University Press, 2000.
 Winner of the George Perkins Marsh Prize, American Society for Environmental History, for the best book in environmental history (2000); winner of the Abel Wolman Prize, Public Works Historical Society for the best book in public works history (2001); winner of the Urban History Association Prize for the best book in North American Urban History (2001); and winner of the Sidney Edelstein Prize, Society for the History of Technology, for an outstanding scholarly book in the history of technology (1999-2001).